LiftMaster 8355 vs. 8550 vs. 3800; The Good, the Bad and the Ugly

 Drive System

-So, how do the three garage door openers compare here?
+So, how do the four garage door openers compare here?
 The LiftMaster 8355 and 8550 come with a belt drive system.
 This is a mechanism that uses a belt instead of a chain to open and close the garage door.
-On the other hand, LiftMaster 8500 and 3800 come with a jackshaft drive system.
+On the other hand, LiftMaster 8500 and Chamberlain RJO20 come with a jackshaft drive system.
 The system uses pulley systems and cables to turn the torsion bars.
 Here, the head is installed on the wall next to the door.
 LiftMaster also includes a deadbolt in the jackshaft model for more security.

 Installation